Olympus E-P1 vs Sony HX400V

 It is notable that the HX400V offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the E-P1 does not offer wifi capability.
+In contrast, the E-P1 does not provide wifi capability.

 The HX400V is a recent model that features in the current product line-up of Sony.
-In contrast, the E-P1 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the E-P1 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the E-P1 was succeeded by the Olympus E-P2, while the HX400V does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So how do things add up?
 Is the Olympus E-P1 better than the Sony HX400V or vice versa?
 The listing below highlights the relative strengths of the two models.